ESR-NZ/Training/Advanced_Genomics_Workshop/Week_02/README.md

 File permissions are essential for controlling who can read, write, and execute a file.
 Let's break down the key concepts:

 ##### Permission types
-- Read (r): Allows users to view the contents of a file.
+- Read (r): Allows users to view the contents of a file
-- Write (w): Permits users to modify or delete a file.
+- Write (w): Permits users to modify or delete a file
-- Execute (x): Grants users the ability to run or execute a file as a program.
+- Execute (x): Grants users the ability to run or execute a file as a program

 ##### Permission groups
 - Owner (u): The user who owns the file.
-Typically, the creator of the file.
+Typically, the creator of the file
 - Group (g): The group assigned to the file.
-Multiple users can be part of the same group.
+Multiple users can be part of the same group
-- Other (o): Users who are neither the owner nor in the assigned group.
+- Other (o): Users who are neither the owner nor in the assigned group
-- All (a): All users within the system, regardless of their affiliation.
+- All (a): All users within the system, regardless of their affiliation

 ##### Permission modifiers
-- Granting (+): Adds the specified permission to the file for the designated group.
+- Granting (+): Adds the specified permission to the file for the designated group
-- Revoking (-): Removes the specified permission from the file for the designated group.
+- Revoking (-): Removes the specified permission from the file for the designated group

 By combining these file permissions, we can control precisely who can perform certain actions on a file.